For the latest updates, please visit our recent news section.

 Q7: Will the order impact families of principal U.S. visa holders sponsored by employers if family members are from one of the designated countries?

 Yes.
-Family members on visas who are nationals of one of the designated countries are impacted directly as outlined above and should obtain advice legal advice prior to travel.
+Family members on visas who are nationals of one of the designated countries would be impacted directly as outlined above and should obtain advice legal advice prior to travel.

 Q8: What is the impact on international travel or immigration processing generally?